CSCCE Community Participation Model

 The model is shown in graphical form below.

-• Across the top you will see three forms of information flow: TRANSMISSIVE, TRANSACTIONAL, and TRANSFORMATIONAL.
+• Across the top there are three forms of information flow: TRANSMISSIVE, TRANSACTIONAL, and TRANSFORMATIONAL.

 • Below that, the four major modes of community participation, CONVEY/CONSUME, CONTRIBUTE, COLLABORATE, and CO-CREATE.